Bounding Membership Inference: Introduction

-In this paper, we first propose a tighter bound on MI accuracy for training algorithms that provide $\epsilon$-DP.
-The key insight is that an MI adversary only ever has a finite set of points they suspect were used during training.
-This allows us to use a counting lemma to simplify terms in the equation for MI positive accuracy.
-Furthermore, in obtaining our bound, we also show how this bound can benefit from a form of privacy amplification where the training dataset itself is sub-sampled from a larger dataset.
-Amplification is a technique pervasively found in work improving the analysis of DP learners like DP-SGD~\citep{abadi2016deep}, and we observe the effect of our amplification on lowering MI accuracy is significantly stronger than the effect of batch sampling, a common privacy amplification scheme for training DNNs.
+Perhaps most importantly, in obtaining our bound, we expose how MI positive accuracy is influenced by a form of privacy amplification where the training dataset itself is sub-sampled from a larger dataset.
+Amplification is a technique pervasively found in work improving the analysis of DP learners like DP-SGD~\citep{abadi2016deep}.
+It allows one to prove tighter bounds on privacy leakage.
+Here, we observe the effect of our amplification on lowering MI positive accuracy is significantly stronger than the effect of previous forms of amplifications used to obtain tigther $\varepsilon$-DP guarantees.

+In particular, amplification from subsampling achieves a greater effect on MI positive accuracy than batch sampling -- a common privacy amplification scheme for training deep neural networks.
+This finding has immediate consequences for entities with far more data than they need to train on: subsampling data before training will greatly contribute to reducing the risk of membership inference.
+We also observe benefits for bechmarks commonly studied in the academic literature like MNIST and CIFAR10.
+For instance, we find that the success of a state-of-the-art MI attack (LiRA~\cite{carlini2022membership}) experiences an outweighted effect from subsampling compared to reducing the $\varepsilon$ in the DP guarantee.
+This confirms that studying MI positive accuracy exposes factors to control MI performance that allow training with higher accuracy than simply reasoning with the DP guarantee would allow.